kevinchristen/recipes/Kombucha.md

 8. Cover with breathable cloth and store in warm area.
 This is F1 (first fermentation).
 9. Bottle or drink when you like the balance of sweetness and acidity.

-## Cherry flavor
+## Instructions for F2

+1. Add flavoring to bottles, about 2 oz / 12 oz bottle
+2. Strain F1 Kombucha, then fill bottles with it.

+## Flavorings for  F2

-* 1 cup of frozen cherries, thawed
-* 2T of sugar
+* 1 cup of frozen cherries, thawed and blended + 2T of sugar

-Blend and add to bottles for F2.
-Tried 2 oz/16 oz and 1 oz/12 oz.
+*  2 oz apple juice / 12 oz bottle